 Swire Charitable Trust

-Grants are available across four funding programmes:
+Grants are available across three funding programmes:

 • Opportunity – improving life chances, realising potential